 Ubiqconn Technology, Inc. (referred herein as 'Ubiqconn' or 'the Company') was incorporated as a company limited by shares under the provisions of the Company Act of the Republic of China (R.O.C.) on June 10, 2011 upon approval by the Ministry of Economic Affairs.
+The Company and its consolidated subsidiaries are collectively referred to as the "Group".
 Ubiqconn is primarily engaged in the manufacture and trading of industrial computers, in-vehicle products, electronic components and peripheral equipment.
-The Company's stocks were publicly issued in Taiwan in October 2022.
+The company's stock has been listed and traded on the Taiwan Stock Exchange since May 2024.
 Ubiqconn and the consolidated subsidiaries are collectively referred herein as "the Group".
-FIC Global, Inc. is the Company's parent company, which comprehensively holds a 64.04% equity interest in the Company.
+FIC Global, Inc. is the Company's parent company, which comprehensively holds a 55.85% equity interest in the Company.

-2. The Date of Authorization for Issuance of the Financial Statements and Procedures for Authorization

-These consolidated financial statements were authorized for issuance by the Board of Directors on March 13, 2024.

-- 3. Application of New Standards, Amendments and Interpretations - (1) Effect of the adoption of new issuances of or amendments to International Financial Reporting Standards ("IFRS[®]") Accounting Standards that came into effect as endorsed by the Financial Supervisory Commission ("FSC")
+- The Date of Authorization for Issuance of the Financial Statements and Procedures for Authorization These consolidated financial statements were authorized for issuance by the Board of Directors on March 12, 2025. - 3.
+Application of New Standards, Amendments and Interpretations - (1) Effect of the adoption of new issuances of or amendments to International Financial Reporting Standards ("IFRS®") Accounting Standards that came into effect as endorsed by the Financial Supervisory Commission ("FSC")

-New standards, interpretations and amendments endorsed by FSC and became effective from 2023 are as follows:
+New standards, interpretations and amendments endorsed by the FSC and became effective from 2024 are as follows:

-Effective date by International Accounting New Standards, Interpretations and Amendments Standards Board Amendments to IAS 1, 'Disclosure of accounting policies' January 1, 2023 Amendments to IAS 8, 'Definition of accounting estimates' January 1, 2023 Amendments to IAS 12, 'Deferred tax related to assets and liabilities January 1, 2023 arising from a single transaction' Amendments to IAS 12, 'International tax reform - pillar two model May 23, 2023 rules'
+Effective date by International Accounting New Standards, Interpretations and Amendments Standards Board Amendments to IFRS 16, 'Lease liability in a sale and leaseback' January 1, 2024 Amendments to IAS 1, 'Classification of liabilities as current or non- January 1, 2024 Amendments to IAS 1, 'Non-current liabilities with covenants' January 1, 2024 Amendments to IAS 7 and IFRS 7, 'Supplier finance arrangements' January 1, 2024